neekhilsingh/doc-scanner-ocr/README.md

 ## Limitations

-The current version works best when the document has a reasonably clear boundary.
+The current version works best when the document has a clear boundary.

 It may have difficulty with:

-* Low contrast between the document and background
+- Poor lighting
-* Cluttered backgrounds
+- Blurry images
-* Poor lighting
+- Low contrast between the document and background
-* Blurry images
+- Very cluttered backgrounds
-* Folded or curved documents
+- Folded or curved documents
-* Documents without clear rectangular boundaries
+- Documents without clear rectangular boundaries
-* Handwritten text
+- Handwritten text

 OCR accuracy also depends on the quality of the input image and the Tesseract language being used.